DANS-KNAW/dans-frontend-framework/docs/deposit.md

 <Deposit config=
   {
-    // an array of form sections, see below
+    // An array of form sections, see below
     form: [{...}],

-    // pointer to the field in the "sections" array that contains the form title, which is used in a users submissions overview
+    // Pointer to the field in the "sections" array that contains the form title, which is used in a users submissions overview
+    // Must be a unique value, so no repeatable fields
-    formTitle: "[1].fields[0]",
+    formTitle: "field_name",

-    // Optional string from which the title automatically gets generated.
-    // Value can be a string or language object, eg. {en: "", nl: "", ...etc}.
-    // Supply the input field names between {{...}} to have their content automatically inserted into the title string.
-    // Need to use the autoGenerateTitle key on the field object that represents the title, see fields below.
-    generatedTitle: {
-      en: "Interview with {{interviewee_first_name}} {{interviewee_last_name}} in {{interview_location}} on {{interview_date_time_start}}",
-      nl: "Interview met {{interviewee_first_name}} {{interviewee_last_name}} in {{interview_location}} op {{interview_date_time_start}}",
-    },

-    // Optionally set this flag to allow title generation unconditionally.
-    // Otherwise use the toggleTitleGeneration key in a field object to allow title generation conditionally.
-    // See below under field options.
-    // Note that the fields indicated above between {{...}} always need to have a value filled in to allow title generation.
-    allowTitleGeneration: true,

     // Target object, the destination of the submission.
 Config usually read from .env file,
     // because of differences in demo/staging/production environment